ehsteve/roentgen/roentgen/data/README.rst

 * The U.S National Institute of Standards and Technology (`NIST <https://www.nist.gov>`__)
 * The Center for X-ray Optics and Advanced Light Source (`CXRO <http://cxro.lbl.gov/>`__) at the Lawrence Berkeley National Laboratory
+* The Library for gamma and alpha emissions (`LARA <http://www.lnhb.fr/accueil/donnees-nucleaires/module-lara/>`_) at the Laboratoire Nationale Henri Becquerel

 We would like to extend our thanks to these groups for making their data public.